Our Trusts Service

 What is Capital Gains Tax (“CGT”)?

-Entrepreneur’s relief may be available in certain circumstances.
+Business Asset Disposal Relief may be applicable in certain circumstances.

 Why do I need to be aware of Income Tax?

 If the trust is going to receive income, then you need to be aware of the income tax implications.
 Discretionary trusts pay income tax at the basic rate on their income below £1,000 per annum.
-Above that, for the tax year 2021/2022 they pay tax at the rate of 45% on the majority of income and 38.1% on dividends.
-Trusts do not benefit from the £5000 tax-free allowance for savings income.
+Above that, they pay tax at the rate of 45% on the majority of income and 39.35% on dividends.

 What are trustees duties?